Chris--A/ParsedownFilter/README.md

 A knowledge of the inner workings for Parsedown may be required, however I'll update this section soon with a basic instruction set for custom markdown tag filtering.

+$tag[ 'name' ]			The name of the tag.
+$tag[ 'text' ]			The text between the opening and closing tags.
+$tag[ 'attributes' ] 	An array containing tag properties to be written.

 ```php